Bengaluru FC

-The club is owned and operated by the Mumbai-based company JSW Group and its managing director Sajjan Jindal.
-Bangalore has played its home matches at the Sree Kanteerava Stadium since the beginning of the 2014–15 season.
+The club is owned and operated by JSW Sports and its managing director Sajjan Jindal.
+Bengaluru has played its home matches at the Sree Kanteerava Stadium since the beginning of the 2014–15 season.
 Despite only playing four seasons in the I-League, the club was considered one of the model clubs of Indian football.
 Bengaluru drew praise for bringing a new sense of professionalism to Indian football, including the use of on field equipment meant to help player fitness.